EA-Emurgo-Labs/elabs-backend/docs/dev-guide.md

 These functions will log the exception to the Atlas logging system.

 ## Writing test
-For testing, we are using the Hspec, and at the moment, we are using the automatic spec discovery, which means that when you write a test, you only need to create the spec file.
+For testing, we are using the `hspec`, and at the moment, we are using the automatic spec discovery, which means that when you write a test, you only need to create the spec file.

 Suppose you want to test the `Script.hs` module.
 You would place the `ScriptSpec.hs` file like this: